This Jataka tale illustrates the perfection of character of endurance (viriya).

 Seven thousand years later (At that time, humans lived for ten thousand years.) the Bodhisatta encountered two mango trees in his park, one full of fruit and the other without.
 He ate a mango and continued on his way.
 It was so delicious that on his return he stopped to eat another and saw the tree he had eaten from was destroyed.
 When people saw the Bodhisatta eat a mango they all wanted one, and after all they were all picked, people tore off the branches looking for more.
 But they left the barren tree unharmed.
 Understanding this incident as a metaphor for life – having possessions leads to misery – the Bodhisatta realized it’s best to be like the barren tree and he decided to leave his glory behind and live as an ascetic.
 He put his commander-in-chief and some judges in charge of running the kingdom and lived alone at the top of the palace, seeing nobody except for the servants who brought his food and water.

 After four months of living like an ascetic in the palace, he fully renounced the world and struck out to the Himalayas.
 When his plan was uncovered, his seven hundred queens chased after him pleading with him to stay.
-Hearing the harem’s loud wails, the entire population of the city chased after him too, weeping openly, as he walked away.
+Hearing the harem’s loud wails, the entire population of the city chased after him too, weeping openly.
 Queen Sivali ordered the commander-in-chief to set a mass of grass and leaves on fire and lied that the treasure houses were burning, hoping it would make the Bodhisatta turn back to save them.
 But he said he no longer had any treasure, he no longer had anything, and he left through the northern gate.
-He walked a bit further and then drew a line on the road with his walking staff and, speaking as their king, ordered no one to cross it.
+He walked a bit further and then drew a line on the road with his walking staff and ordered no one to cross it.
 But Queen Sivali was so out of control with grief she ignored his demand and followed him anyway, and the line having already been violated, all others followed her.
 The great crowd, still hoping he would change his mind, walked behind the Bodhisatta for sixty leagues.

 Two ascetics from the Himmapan forest, well-practiced in supernatural powers, divined the Bodhisatta was unable to leave his followers behind and appeared before him, floating in the air, to give encouragement.
 The next morning a dog stole a man’s grilled meat and ran out of the city.
 When the dog saw the king it got scared and dropped its meal on the ground.
 The king having left his royal tradition behind, picked it up, wiped it off, and ate it.
 The queen was appalled, but did not give up.